Nephilim: In popular culture

 The name and idea of Nephilim, like many other religious concepts, is sometimes used in popular culture.
-Examples include the gothic rock band Fields of the Nephilim; The Renquist Quartet novels by Mick Farren; The Mortal Instruments, The Infernal Devices, The Last Hours, The Dark Artifices and other books in The Shadowhunter Chronicles series by Cassandra Clare; the Hush, Hush series by Becca Fitzpatrick; the book Many Waters by Madeleine L'Engle; and TV series The X-Files and Supernatural.
-Erich Anton Paul von Däniken (b.
-1935), in his best-selling Chariots of the Gods (1968) claims that Nephilim were "skyfallers" from higher dimensions.
+Examples include the gothic rock band Fields of the Nephilim; The Renquist Quartet novels by Mick Farren; The Mortal Instruments, The Infernal Devices, The Last Hours, The Dark Artifices and other books in The Shadowhunter Chronicles series by Cassandra Clare; the Hush, Hush series by Becca Fitzpatrick; the book Many Waters by Madeleine L'Engle; and TV series The X-Files, Hex and Supernatural.
+Erich von Däniken, in his best-selling Chariots of the Gods (1968), claimed that Nephilim were "skyfallers" from higher dimensions.

 In the video game series Darksiders, the Four Horsemen of the Apocalypse are said to be Nephilim, wherein the Nephilim were created by the unholy union of angels and demons.
 Dante and Vergil, the main characters of the game DmC: Devil May Cry (2013), a reboot of the popular original series Devil May Cry, are also referred to as Nephilim; being the offspring of the demon Sparda and the angel Eva.
 In the trading card game Magic: The Gathering, the Nephilim are interpreted as "Old Gods" from before modern society.
 In Diablo 3, the Nephalem were the first humans upon Sanctuary, created as a result of the union between angels and demons.
 They figure prominently in the plot of Antarktos Rising by author Jeremy Robinson.
 In the heist-themed first-person-shooter Payday 2, several paintings, artifacts, and far off visuals reference the Nephilim, and a secret ending to the game brings in alien technology supposedly left by the Nephilim.
 A creature referred to as "Nephilim" appears in season 2 of the Japanese animated series Symphogear.
 Nephilim is a role-playing game about powerful elemental entities reincarnating into human beings.
 Nephilim feature in the plot of Indiana Jones and the Great Circle, with the title character encountering a secret order in the Vatican whose members are giants alleged to be the descendants of Nephilim.

 There are several movies, videos, documentaries, and podcasts on Nephilim.